LineageOS/lineage_wiki/pages/how-tos/bugs.md

 ---

 ## What not to report
-  - Bugs in unofficial builds or anything not downloaded from [our official portal](https://download.lineageos.org/)
+  - Bugs in unofficial builds or anything not downloaded from [our official portal](https://download.lineageos.org/) - this includes other ROMs "based on" LineageOS as well!
   - Missing builds
   - Asking for installation help
   - Asking for device support